-The Ragas have their, Vadi note in the second part of the octave vig, P D N S or M P D N S are called Uttaranga Vadi Raga.
-They are usually sung from 12 midnight to 12 noon next day.
-Vadi of Bilawal is 'D'.
-It is in the second part, so, Bilawal is called Uttaranga Vadi Raga.
+The Ragas have their own Vadi note.
+If it is in the second part of the octave vig, P D N S or M P D N S is called Uttaranga Vadi Raga.
+They are usually sung from 12 mid-night to 12 noon next day.
+Vadi note of Bilawal is 'D'.
+It is in the second part of the octave, so, Bilawal is called Uttaranga Vadi Raga.